rz4/MinoTauro/README.md

 ```

 #### Conditional-thread first macro:
-Variation of the thread first macro which operates as cond-> in clojure.
+Variation of the thread first macro which operates as cond-> in Clojure.
 Example:
 ```hy
 (cond-> x True incr (even?
 2) incr)